 Feet Swelling While Traveling: Causes and Solutions

-When you travel long distances, sit around in an airplane for hours, or wait in airports for your connecting flights, you’ve probably wondered: “Why do my feet swell when I travel?”
+When you travel long distances, sit around in an airplane for hours, or wait in airports for your connecting flights, you have probably wondered, “Why do my feet swell when I travel?”

-Feet swelling while traveling is a common issue for men and women all over the world.
-The inactivity, the awkward position where we can’t really move the legs or have them horizontal to get some blood pumping through the lower limbs, or the standing around waiting for planes, buses and so on… all of these scenarios invite swollen feet and ankles and a general feeling of discomfort.
+Feet swelling while traveling is a common issue for both men and women all over the world.
+Inactivity due to sitting for long periods of time on the plane, awkward positioning in airplane seats where we can’t really move the legs to get blood pumping, or standing around waiting for planes, buses and so on… all these scenarios when you travel can lead to swollen feet and ankles and discomfort.

 So, why do feet swell when you travel and how can you avoid or reduce the effects of this swelling?
-Through wearing compression socks, practicing some stretches and observing a few healthy habits, you can improve the feeling in your lower limbs when traveling and enjoy the journey a little bit more.
+By wearing compression socks, practicing some stretches and healthy habits, you can reduce the swelling of your feet and legs when traveling to help you enjoy the journey a little more.

 Why Do My Feet Get Swollen When I Travel?

-The connection between long traveling times and feet swelling is a known risk and cause for concern.
-In fact, the CDC warns about the possibility of developing blood clots (or Deep Vein Thrombosis) for those who travel on any mode of transportation for longer than four hours at a time.
+Long travel times is known to cause swelling in the feet and legs and may be cause for medical concern, especially for individuals with problems with their blood vessels.
+In fact, the CDC warns about the possibility of developing blood clots or Deep Vein Thrombosis (DVT) for those who travel on any mode of transportation for longer than four hours at a time.

-Because you sit still in a confined space for a long period of time, blood clots can form in the deep veins on your legs.
-For many people, the blood clots dissolve on their own and no further damage is caused.
-However, repeated bouts of sitting completely immobile can increase your risk of DVT.
-The same is true for longer periods of inactivity – say, for example, a long-haul flight or train ride.
+When you sit still for a long period of time without pumping your leg muscles, blood clots can form in the deep veins on your legs.
+For most, blood clots do not occur.
+However, sitting completely immobile on flights increases your risk of blood clots or DVT.
+The same is true for longer periods of inactivity – say, for example, a long-haul road trip or train ride.

 What Causes Swollen Feet and Ankles When You Fly?

-It is most common for feet and ankles to swell a lot when we fly.
-Commercial airlines – especially when flying in coach – don’t allow much space for passengers to stretch their legs or move around during a flight.
-Moreover, it’s quite awkward to walk up and down the aisle of a plane midflight!
+It is extremely common for feet and ankles to swell when we fly, especially if it is for longer than 4 hours.
+Commercial airlines – especially when flying in coach – do not allow much space for passengers to stretch their legs or move around during a flight.
+Moreover, it is quite awkward to walk up and down the aisle of a plane mid flight!
 As a result, many of us spend hours on end sitting in our seats, not moving our legs and feet.

-As we’ve explained above, this inactivity leads to blood pooling around the lower extremities of your body.
-This is known as gravitational edema.
+As we have explained above, this inactivity leads to blood pooling around the lower extremities of your body, which can lead to painful leg and feet swelling as well as edema.
 Additionally, swelling is caused by retention of other fluids, too.
-In this case, water retention can be accelerated by dehydration, caused by the lower air pressure and humidity characteristic of plane flights.
+According to this clinical report, when flying, many factors lead to feet swelling like:

 Is It Normal for Your Feet to Swell on a Long Road Trip?

-When the CDC emitted their warning of 4-hour long travel times causing edema and possibly DVT, they specifically addressed the fact that planes are not the only mode of transportation that will make your feet and ankles swell.
-As we’ve seen, the reason your feet swell on a plane is inactivity, made worse by dehydration.
+When the CDC emitted their warning of 4-hour long travel times causing edema and DVT, they specifically stated that planes are not the only mode of transportation that cause feet and ankle swelling.
+As we have seen, the reason your feet swell on a plane is inactivity, made worse by low air pressure and prolonged vein compression.

-The same lack of movement can have a negative effect on your legs and feet if you’re traveling in a car or on a train.
+The same lack of movement can have a negative effect on your legs and feet if you are traveling in a car or on a train.
 Luckily, long road trips naturally need to be interrupted by comfort breaks.
-But, even in those cases, many of us don’t truly move all that much when we take our breaks.
-And, let’s face it: just like on the plane, cars and trains don’t give you all that much room to stretch, either!
+But, even in those cases, many of us do not move much when we take our breaks.
+And, let us face it, just like on the plane, cars and trains do not give you all that much room to stretch, either!

 Why Your Feet Swell After Walking

-While it may make sense to have your feet swelling while traveling and not moving around a lot, there’s also a real risk of swollen lower limbs when you do spend time on your feet.
-Walking around or standing up for prolonged periods of time is actually an issue, too.
-Although you’re active and your legs are not confined in a small space, the gravitational pull of your blood traveling down towards your feet can cause blood clots to form.
+While it may make sense to have your feet swelling while traveling and not moving around a lot, there is also a real risk of swollen lower limbs when you do spend time on your feet.
+Walking around or standing up for prolonged periods of time causes swelling too.
+Although you are active and your legs are not confined in a small space, the gravitational pull on your blood makes it harder for blood to be pumped out of the lower leg and feet, which causes foot swelling.

-When you walk for a few hours, it’s good to stretch and shake out your legs a little bit when you take a break to avoid the swelling.
-Moreover, if you’re spending a whole day outside and the temperatures change or you go through humid spells, this will also have an effect on your feet swelling.
+When you walk for a few hours, it is good to stretch and shake out your legs a little bit when you take a break so you can avoid swelling.
+Moreover, if you are spending a whole day outside and the temperatures change or go through humid spells, this will also influence your feet swelling.

 How to Prevent and Reduce Feet Swelling While Traveling

-While you will not be able to increase your space for moving around on a plane, and can’t quite do much about having to stand around for hours at a conference if that’s your job, you can definitely use a few tips and tricks to prevent feet swelling or to reduce the effect of the swelling once it’s happened.
+While you will not be able to increase your seating space when traveling, you can use a few tips and tricks to prevent foot swelling or to reduce the effect of the swelling once it happens.

 Wear Compression Socks

-One of the best ways to help your blood circulation during travels is by wearing compression socks.
-Through applying gentle pressure to your lower limbs, compression garments (leggings included) stimulate normal blood flow and prevent it from pooling around your ankles and feet.
+One of the best ways to prevent feet swelling during travel is by wearing compression socksleg sleeves, or tightsA key article from the Mayo Clinic states that you should use “compression stockings to prevent fluid retention.”
+Through applying gentle pressure to your lower limbs, compression socks, stockings, and leggings promote healthy blood flow and prevent fluids from pooling around your ankles and feet.

 Moreover, there are lots of options of compression socks for hikers, walkers and people who spend lots of time on their feet.
-Merino wool socks are ideal for regulating the temperature and keeping your feet dry and comfortable in almost any condition, for example.
+Merino wool socks are ideal for regulating the temperature and keeping your feet dry and comfortable in almost any condition, especially when traveling.

 Watch Your Diet

-As we’ve mentioned, airplane food is full of added sodium, as is most snack food readily available in convenience stores and take-away places.
-When you’re traveling, it can be really hard to find healthy food, so you’ll need to make more of an effort to do so.
+As we have mentioned, airplane food is full of added sodium, as is most snack food readily available in convenience stores and take-away places.
+When you are traveling, it can be hard to find healthy food, so you will need to make more of an effort to do so.
 The same goes for being at all-day events and conferences or working on your feet all day (like nurses) and not having the time to take many breaks to look for healthy options.

-It's a good idea to bring some home-made snacks if you can, or reach for fruits and vegetables as much as possible.
+So, do your best to limit your salt intake.
+It is also a good idea to bring some healthy home-made snacks or reach for fruits and vegetables as much as possible.

 Stay Hydrated